 The West Coast DHB's commitment in terms of the regional direction is outlined in the Regional Health Services Plan, available from the South Island Alliance website: www.sialliance.health.nz.
-Key deliverables for the West Coast DHB are also highlighted in Section 6 of this document.
+Key deliverables for the West Coast DHB are also highlighted the DHB's Annual Plan.